Randomization Tests for Conditional Group Symmetry: Experiments

 \subsection{Experimental configurations}

-In our experiments involving tests for conditional symmetry, we consider up to eight tests, each of which corresponds to a particular configuration of the following parameters: \begin{enumerate} \item Permutation test (\nBS; \cref{sec:rand:perm}) versus conditional randomization test (\nRN; \cref{sec:rand}). \item Reusing a randomized comparison set (\verb|reuse = true| in \cref{alg:fuse}) versus using independent comparison sets (\verb|reuse = false|). \item FUSE test statistic (\nFS) versus supremum kernel test statistic (\nSK). \end{enumerate} For example, the permutation test that uses the FUSE test statistic is denoted \nBSFS.
+In our experiments involving tests for conditional symmetry, we consider up to four tests, each of which corresponds to a particular configuration of the following parameters: \begin{enumerate} \item Permutation test as a baseline (\nBS; \cref{sec:rand:perm}) versus conditional randomization test (\nRN; \cref{sec:rand}). \item FUSE test statistic (\nFS) versus supremum kernel test statistic (\nSK). \end{enumerate} For example, the permutation test that uses the FUSE test statistic is denoted \nBSFS.
 We also consider a similar baseline when conducting a test for joint invariance as a test for conditional symmetry, where the samples used to estimate the $p$-value are generated via permutations rather than group actions from $\haar$.
 In this setting, we evaluate two tests: the permutation test described here (\nBS) and the group-based randomization test (\nRN; \cref{sec:bg:testing:invariance}).